sdkopen/sdkopen-spring-notification-email/README.md

 ## Spring Notification

 ### Description
-This library is a simple notification library for Spring Boot applications.
+This is a simple notification SDK for Spring Boot applications.
 It provides a simple way to send notifications to users.

 ___